 IT Outsourcing is often though as a new age method of reducing costs and increasing coverage, but we've been doing it since the mid 90's.
 Whether to outsource or not, and how much to outsource really depends on your business and core objectives, and outsourcing isn't a one size fits all solution as many companies start the journey with Managed Services, then slowly migrate over to outsourcing.
-The four main flavours of IT Outsouricng are:
+Whether Managed Service or Complete Outsourcing the process of onboarding is a carefully crafted and well travelled process designed to make the process painless and effective.
+The five main classes of IT Outsouricng are:

 Outsourcing your hardware support is a cost effective way to manage failures.
 Usually charged on a per machine or per incident basis, having all your hardware repaired or replaced at a fixed monthly cost can be a budgetary benefit.
 When outsourcing Hardware Support we would often supply a number of 'cold spares' to your site ensuring that key equipment is already on site and avoiding any delay in recovery.
 Everything else is collected or RTB, worked on and retured within a given and specific timeframe.
 We only supply the highest class hardware solutions and every HP and Synology server we supply is automatically included in any support agreement for 5 years from installation at no extra charge.

-Outsourcing Desktop support allows you to cover desktop incidents for a fixed monthly fee.
+Outsourcing Desktop support allows you to cover desktop incidents for a fixed monthly or per incident fee.
 This allows simple budgetary control over IT costs whilst ensuring that users are not inhibited by desktop issues.
-Where an application is involved and its either bespoke or specialise then there will be some training required and that would normally be wrapped into the annual charge.
+Where an application is involved and its either bespoke or specialist then there will be some training required and that would normally be wrapped into the contract.

 Managed Services Support